wolfi-dev/os/CONTRIBUTING.md

 $(eval $(call build-package,<your-package-name>,<version>-r<epoch>))
 ```

-Once you're done writing the new package, you can test building it with `make packages/<your-package-name>`.
+Once you're done writing the new package configuration file, you can test it by triggering a build with `make packages/<your-package-name>`.

 ## Some tips